MattPickard/Project_Portfolio/Memior RAG Project/README.md

 * [https://github.com/NirDiamant/RAG_Techniques](https://github.com/NirDiamant/RAG_Techniques)
 * [https://github.com/microsoft/GraphRAG](https://github.com/microsoft/GraphRAG)

-<a name="purpose"></a>
+<a name="introduction"></a>
-## Purpose
+## Introduction

-This project serves as an exploration of various RAG (Retrieval-Augmented Generation) techniques, applied to a dataset of personal significance — a memoir written by my grandfather.
-My objective was not only to demonstrate my understanding of RAG and NLP (Natural Language Processing) pipelines but also to refine my skills in implementing these techniques.
-RAG techniques have a wide range of potential applications, including but not limited to enhancing search engines, improving customer support systems such as chatbots, generating personalized content, and facilitating knowledge management in organizations.
-I built and evaluated four distinct pipelines, each designed to compare and contrast various methodologies and architectures and to showcase the importance and power of utilizing ensemble approaches.
+This project serves as an exploration of various RAG (Retrieval-Augmented Generation) techniques, applied to a memoir written by my grandfather.
+RAG techniques have a wide range of potential applications, including enhancing search engines, improving customer support systems and chatbots, generating personalized content, and facilitating knowledge management within organizations.
+In this project, I built and evaluated four distinct pipelines, each designed to compare and contrast various methodologies and architectures and to showcase the importance and power of utilizing ensemble approaches.
 I began with a foundational RAG pipeline, which provided a baseline for my experiments, and subsequently added on an ensemble of techniques, including **reranking**, **context enrichment windows**, and **query rewriting**.
 Finally, I built and evaluated a simple implementation of Microsoft's GraphRAG, a popular architecture in the RAG community, to assess its performance and capabilities.

 <p align="center">
   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/success_rates.png" alt="Success Rates" style="width: 70%">